-Dr. Hsieh is a colorectal surgeon at USC Surgery at Keck Medicine of USC.
-She has a particular interest in minimally invasive surgery as well as women’s health, especially pertaining to anorectal disease, pelvic floor disorders and functional concerns.
+Dr. Hsieh is a colorectal surgeon at Keck Medicine of USC, who specializes in minimally invasive surgery as well as women’s health, including anorectal disease, pelvic floor disorders and functional concerns.

 The love for a great story led her to medicine.